-The Head Radical Pro and Head Speed Pro are both heavy tennis rackets with a focus on control rather than power so a player is going to need good technique in order to get the most out of these rackets.
+The Head Radical Pro and Head Speed Pro are both heavy tennis rackets with a focus on control rather than power so you are going to need good technique to get the most out of these rackets.

 This article will look at the specs of both rackets to see how they compare to each other.